vshypko/stat133-hws-fall17/hw03/README.md

 # HW03 - Ranking NBA Teams

-Trying to answer a hypothetical question: If you had to come up with a ranking system for the teams, how would you rank them?
+Trying to answer a hypothetical question: If I had to come up with a ranking system for the teams, how would I rank them?

 - Special instructions for any user (if necessary)
 - Special instructions for graders (if necessary)